Important Update to Gender-Affirming Pediatric Care Services

-At UChicago Medicine, we understand that gender transition is a very personal process for transgender and gender expansive people of all ages.
-Our adult and pediatric endocrinologists (hormone specialists) can provide safe, effective gender-affirming hormone therapy to help adults and adolescents reach their goals.
+At UChicago Medicine, we understand that gender transition is a very personal process for transgender and gender expansive people.
+Our endocrinologists (hormone specialists) can provide safe, effective gender-affirming hormone therapy to help patients reach their goals.

 When you come to UChicago Medicine, our team will talk with you about your options and can work with you to make a personal treatment plan based on your needs.
-We follow guidelines from the Endocrine Society, the Pediatric Endocrine Society and the World Professional Association of Transgender Health (WPATH) on using these medications properly and safely.
+We follow guidelines from the Endocrine Society and the World Professional Association of Transgender Health (WPATH) on using these medications properly and safely.
 More information is available in our Transgender Health section.

 At the University of Chicago Medicine Gender Clinic, we offer feminizing hormone therapy and masculinizing hormone therapy.